IIITLucknowSWEngg/CSITTeam014/Assignment1/URD.md

 ## **7. Conclusion**

 This document clearly defines the functional and non-functional requirements for developing a robust, user-friendly PhonePe Clone application.
 By addressing user stories and pain points, the development team can deliver a platform that meets user expectations while maintaining high standards of security and usability.
+(use claude ai for good grammer and proper user stories)

 ---